ppone/docs/getting-started/intro.md

 - **Start Here**: Walk through sending your first invoice and getting data into Invoiced
 - **Guides**: Step-by-step guides on different key features in Invoiced
+- **Billing**: Bill customers using metered or subscription billing models
 - **Payments**: See how to accept and manage customer payments
-- **Accounting Sync**: Working with an accounting software, we've got you covered
+- **Accounting Sync**: Seamlessly sync data between your accounting system and Invoiced
-- **Integrations**: Learn about the external systems we work with
+- **Integrations**: Learn about the other systems Invoiced integrates with
 - **Developing**: All the information you need to build on top of Invoiced

 ## Registering for Invoiced